deividfoggi/M365-Usage-Collector/README.md

 11. After permission consent, you'll be redirected to a blank page.
 It is fine, you can close it.

+## Data collection

-12. Back to PowerShell Windows, use the following cmdlet with the information copied in step 8 to create a scheduled task that will run in the background to build the Teams Usage Score report:
+1. Back to PowerShell Windows, use the following cmdlet with the information copied in step 8 to create a scheduled task that will run in the background to build the Teams Usage Score report:

-13. For smaller environments you can run directly in the current PowerShell session.
-The session can't be closed otherwise the report will be incompleted:
+For smaller environments you can run directly in the current PowerShell session.
+The session can't be closed otherwise the report will be incompleted.
+If you choose this option, go to step 5.
 ```
 Get-TeamsUsageReport -AppId 78f8538a-aaaa-4c6f-9b92-05e0d228129a -TenantId cdcae3ff-aaaa-4732-9cf5-1e33db81acf1 -ClientSecret LySeJaaaaZCO7xcYFCXck+KodLxojoI7pHJbDUu4n+I= -TeamsReportGroupByAttributes Department,Domain,officeLocation
 ```

-14. For larger customers, you can schedule a task using the following cmdlet:
+For larger customers, you can schedule a task using the following cmdlet:
 ```
 New-M365UsageCollectorJob -AppId 78f8538a-aaaa-4c6f-9b92-05e0d228129a -TenantId cdcae3ff-aaaa-4732-9cf5-1e33db81acf1 -ClientSecret LySeJaaaaZCO7xcYFCXck+KodLxojoI7pHJbDUu4n+I= -TeamsReportGroupByAttributes Department,Domain,officeLocation
 ```

-15. Use the attributes you'd like to use as group by attributes in the parameter TeamsReportGroupByAttributes.
+Use the attributes you'd like to use as group by attributes in the parameter TeamsReportGroupByAttributes.
 Consider that each attribute you use will result in a file with a scorecard of teams usage grouped by the given attribute therefore resulting in a longer running time.
 You can use any combination of the following attributes comma separated: Department ,Domain, and officeLocation.

-16. A credential will be asked.
+3. A credential will be asked.
 This one should be that one with local privilegies to run as a batch job.

-17. Go to the Task Scheduler and confirm that the task M365UsageCollector is up and runnning.
+4. Go to the Task Scheduler and confirm that the task M365UsageCollector is up and runnning.

-18. You can check task progress in the following path: C:\Program Files\WindowsPowerShell\Modules\M365-Usage-Collector\0.0.5.
-A log per day will be created.
+5. You can check task progress using the log file in the following path: C:\Program Files\WindowsPowerShell\Modules\M365-Usage-Collector\vx.x.x.
+One log per day will be created.

-19. The SKU report does'nt run in the scheduled task.
-If you need it, you can run it and using the following cmdlet.
+6. The SKU report doesn't run in the scheduled task.
+If you need it, you can run it using the following cmdlet:
 ```
 Get-M365SkuLicenseReport -Export:$true
 ```

-20. All report files are created in the following path with .csv extension.
+7. All report files are placed in the following path with .csv extension.
 After all tasks finished, 3 reports are expected (you can have more if a task runs more than once):

  - C:\Program Files\WindowsPowerShell\Modules\M365-Usage-Collector\vx.x.x\